maureen977/FRT_2022_SMJ_CEO_TopExec_Preferences/README.md

 3. Perform record linkage, use the following command in the fastlink folder: ```sbatch run_fastlink.job```
 4. Create final crosswalk, use the following command in crosswalk folder: ```sbatch agg_match.job```

+## Adaptation to INSEAD Server

+1. Download the required applications (Python, Jupyter Notebok, R, Stata) & check the version of packages (see requirements.txt)
+2. Change the file and folder paths in .env file
+3. Change sbatch to bash or download the slurm-client (no queueing system on this server)
+4. Submit jobs following the suggested order